Simon Mendes da Costa

 premiered at the Hampstead Theatre, London, on 24 January 2005.
 It was produced by Michael Codron and starred Alison Steadman and Lynda Bellingham and was directed by Robin Lefevre.
 Following Hampstead Theatre it transferred immediately to the West End before embarking on a No 1.
 Southern tour the following year.
-It also opened on Broadway at the Biltmore Theatre on 12 October 2006, in a different production called Losing Louie, directed by Jerry Zaks.
+It also opened on Broadway at the Biltmore Theatre on 12 October 2006, in a different (Americanised) production called Losing Louie, directed by Jerry Zaks.

-He was the Literary Associate at the Marlowe Theatre in Canterbury, Kent (2012-2015) where he also ran multiple writing master classes.
+He was the Literary Associate at the Marlowe Theatre in Canterbury, Kent (2012–2015) where he also ran multiple writing master classes.

 His most recent play A Better Woman opened at the Marlowe Theatre on 7 December 2015.